 Bhapa Parshe/Steamed Parshe Fish in Mustard Gravy

-‘Parshe’ is a fresh water fish, which either cooked in a jhol (soupy fish curry) or cooked with mustard paste.
+Parshe is a freshwater fish, which either cooked in a jhol (soupy fish curry) or cooked with mustard paste.
 I like the second version more.
 There are many way to cook fish with mustard paste.
-‘Bhapa’ actually means you should place the mustard paste coated fish steaks in a closed container (metal ones mostly), and that should be placed on a water bath, then it’ll be cooked on low flame for 15 minutes.
-My mom used to cook ‘Bhapa’ in her cooker.
-Removing the whistle is a must do if you are using a cooker for bhapa.
-She used to place the steel container on water bath, then close the cooker lid, then proceed further.
+Bhapa actually means you would place the mustard paste coated fish pieces in a closed container (metal ones mostly), and that would be placed over a water bath, then it’ll be cooked on low heat for sometime.
+My mother used to cook Bhapa in a cooker.
+Removing the pressure weight is a must if you are using a cooker for bhapa.
+She used to place the steel container over water bath, then close the cooker lid, then proceed further.
 Well, I don’t follow this process anymore.
-At least for Parshe.
-What I do is, I place everything in a frying pan, then with a close lid I cook this until done.
-Lazy me! 😉
+At least for Parshe fish.
+What I do is, I place everything in a frying pan, close the lid and cook until done, lazy girl’s version. 😉

 Bhapa Parshe/Steamed Parshe Fish in Mustard Gravy